Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Build your book page

 A strong book page is the cornerstone of your Amazon sales strategy, as this is the time when readers will decide if they’re going to follow through and actually buy your book.
 To make sure you really capture their interest, you’ll need to optimize your page.
-This means starting with a book description that will hook readers with a catchy premise, a conflict, or a character they’ll fall in love with; or, for nonfiction, by showcasing your expertise or the burning questions that your book will answer.
+This means starting with a description of your book that will hook readers with a catchy premise, a conflict, or a character they’ll fall in love with; or, for nonfiction, by showcasing your expertise or the burning questions that your book will answer.

 You’ll also want to pay careful attention to your categories and keywords to really zero-in on your target readers.
 The key is to find categories and keywords that are both true to your book, as well as being in the “sweet spot”: not so obscure that nobody is looking for books in them, but not so big that you’re drowned out by all the New York Times bestsellers.
 After all, you’ll have a far easier time convincing people to buy your book if you draw in the kind of readers who are already looking for what you’ve written.